Scope of Work

 Template FAQ

-Common questions about using and generating a public Procurement Specification.
+Common questions about downloading and generating a public procurement specification template.

-A: A public Procurement Specification is a structured document for requirements for [procurement].
+A: A public procurement specification template is a structured document for requirements for [procurement].